 Life Skills Training

 If your Vyvanse addiction was rooted in an attempt to enhance your academic or professional performance, our staff will work to teach you sober and positive ways to handle (and succeed within) these challenges.

 Learn greater self-confidence, perseverance, interpersonal and communication skills, and workable life skills which bolster you against the challenges you face within your day-to-day life.
 For some, our Treatment for Professionals program might better address your career-based needs.

 Further, our A Balanced Life program offers you a transformative opportunity to grow within your family, health, work-life, social life, spirituality, and self-improvement, so that you have a stronger and more enriching sober life.

 Vertava Health also utilizes mindfulness and stress management practices and Adventure and Wilderness therapies to help you stay grounded, refreshed, balanced and challenged within your recovery.

-Take Control Over Your Vyvanse Addiction Today
+Moderate and Take Control Over Your Addiction Today